MateuszMielniczuk/arch-linux-snapshots/POST_INSTALLATION.md

 ### Sound drivers <a name="sound-drivers"></a>

-Again the best info about installation options and steps can be found on Arch wiki page [here](https://wiki.archlinux.org/title/Sound_system)
+Again the best info about installation options and steps can be found on Arch wiki page [here](https://wiki.archlinux.org/title/Sound_system).
-Below is an example installation of sound all sound drivers.
+Below is an example installation of all sound drivers.

-Default Linux kernel component providing low level support for audio hardware:
+Install default Linux kernel component providing low level support for audio hardware:

 ```sh
 sudo pacman -S alsa-utils